How to Choose: Inset vs Overlay Cabinets

 Your kitchen designer will walk you through various cabinet lines and features to help you decide whether inset vs overlay cabinets are right for you.
 But, from a high level, here are some things to look for when choosing your kitchen cabinets.

-Cabinet Box Construction: Inset Cabinets vs Overlay Cabinets and More
+Cabinet Box Construction: Inset vs Overlay Cabinets and More

-Whether your cabinets are completely custom, stock, made on-site, or pre-built, they will always be built in one of three ways.
+While until this point we’ve been looking at inset vs. overlay cabinets, we should take a moment to zoom out and look at the three possible ways your cabinets are always constructed.
+Whether they’re completely custom, stock, made on-site, or pre-built, kitchen cabinets are always either frameless, framed, or inset.
 Frameless cabinets are the standard for everywhere in the world except the United States.
 While they are increasingly popular here as well due to their accessibility, they’re not the only option.

 #1: Frameless Cabinets